Pilot Study of Wild Bees in Working Sugar Maple Stands

 GBIF Registration

 This resource has been registered with GBIF, and assigned the following GBIF UUID: 22ba1903-ed9d-4ae2-9edb-dcab0dc3b220.
-Vermont Center for Ecostudies publishes this resource, and is itself registered in GBIF as a data publisher endorsed by U.S. Geological Survey.
+Vermont Center for Ecostudies publishes this resource, and is itself registered in GBIF as a data publisher endorsed by GBIF-US.

 Keywords